 Christina Olsen.
 In addition to her whimsical originals in every size and shape, Christina has a wonderful line of Greeting Cards and framed and unframed Prints, as well as Plates, Bowls, Trivets, Platters, and Mugs.
 See Christina's pottery at Signatures Gallery in Brookings and her paintings at Bryan Scott Gallery in Brookings.

 Jane Opiat Creates “one-of-kind” wearable art inspired by the flora, fauna, rivers and beaches of the Southern Oregon Coast.
 She weaves scarves, shawls and ponchos on her loom in her fiber studio in Brookings.
-You can purchase her work locally at Brian Scott Gallery or visit her website to commission or buy her weavings.
+You can purchase her work locally at Brian Scott Gallery.
+See Jane at Etsy.

 Spencer Reynolds "I grew up where the ocean is cold, rough, and the skies are often cloudy.
 This coast is mysterious and majestic; in my opinion one of the most beautiful places on the planet.
 I cannot escape the ocean's deep influence on my art.
 It weaves itself into everything I create.
 Be it my representational wave paintings, of which I can attach, some of the deep wonder, delight and tragedy of life.
 Or finding creative inspiration in objects found on my local beaches, possessing nothing representational yet having the rugged quality of something that's spent time rolling around in the Pacific.
 Saltwater courses through my veins and brings the two passions of my life together, the ocean and my art."